dreamportdev/Osdev-Notes/02_Memory_Management/02_Physical_Memory.md

 ## The bitmap

-Now let's starty with a simple example, imagine that we have a very tiny amount of ram like 256kb of ram, and we want to use 4kb pages, and assume that we have the kernel that takes the first 3 pages.
+Now let's start with a simple example, imagine that we have a very tiny amount of ram like 256kb of ram, and we want to use 4kb pages, and assume that we have the kernel that takes the first 3 pages.
 As said above using the bitmap method assign 1 bit to every page, this means that every bytes can keep track of *8x4k=32kb* of memory, if the page is taken the bit is set to 1, if is free the bit is clear (=0)

 This means that a single *unsigned char* variable can hold the status of 32kb of ram, to keep track of 256kb of ram we then need 8bytes (They can stay in a single uint64_t variable, but for this example let's stick with the char type), this means that with an array of 8 elements of *unsigned char* we can represent the whole amount of memory, so we are going to have something like this: